ONLINE HELP

 • Then click "Delete".

-5. Validate the description window.
+5. Confirm changes and close the description window.
 Your menu is created.

 Each row includes an Image control, a Static control and an arrow image.
 We will change the image and text of each row to represent the actions in the menu.